 Ikura GDL / Crescendo

 This was my first experience in hacking VN so expect some garbage here.
-I have tried various things from api-hooking to scenario replacer.
+I had tried various things from WinAPI-hooking to properly replacing the scenario.
 I'm posting it here in case someone finds it useful.
-I don't remember what is working here and what is not though :) Note, however, that Crescendo is already localized in English and, by some occasion, even in Russian (but not Full Voice version…).
+I don't remember what is working here and what is not though :) Note, however, that Crescendo is already localized in English and, by some occasion, even in Russian (sadly, not the Full Voice version…).

 These tools are bogus and obsolete …but a new version is available.
 See the ArcTool section.